The great Indian hat trick

 Maintaining that the extensive collection is no mean task either.
 "I clean the caps every morning and ensure they remain in good condition.
 My wife Mugdha and son Gautam help me a lot as well."

-Heads up At the exhibition currently underway, the caps are arranged in several categories such as community caps, international caps, turbans and helmets.
+At the exhibition currently underway, the caps are arranged in several categories such as community caps, international caps, turbans and helmets.
 Along with it there will be captions detailing the importance of the headgears.